irontonbrewing/tilt_perl/README.txt

 # note this will also install a LOT of dependencies (but good ones!)
 sudo cpanm LWP::UserAgent

-# if you want to run hcitool and hcidump as a normal user, grant the appropriate capabilites to the executables
+# if you want to run hcitool and hcidump as a normal user, grant the appropriate capabilities to the executables
 # then remove the 'sudo' calls in the perl script
 # note this may have security implications
 sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool`